Effects of the rf current and bias field direction on the transition from linear to non-linear gyrotropic dynamics in magnetic vortex structures: Experimental methods

 \section{Experimental methods}

 Magnetic microdisks were fabricated on Si/SiO$_2$ substrates using electron beam lithography, followed by the deposition of a 35 nm Permalloy (Py = Ni$_{80}$Fe$_{20}$) film by e-beam evaporation and conventional lift-off.
 As the next step, Cr/Au contact pads were deposited to provide electrical access to each microdisk.
 We used a standard magnetotransport setup with rf capability (see Fig.~\ref{fig1}(a)) for electrical detection of magnetization dynamics in single magnetic vortices at room temperature.
 The detection technique exploits the anisotropic magnetoresistance (AMR) effect, i.e. the resistance change with the relative angle between the direction of the electrical current and the magnetic moment of a magnetic structure~\cite{stoehr}.
 An rf current injected through a bias-T into the microdisk device induces the gyrotropic motions of the VC at resonance, via the joint action of the spin-transfer torque and rf Oersted field, and thereby leads to an oscillating AMR provided the VC is displaced from the center of the disk.
+It was shown previously that in such devices, the VC gyration is primarily driven by the Oe field with a minor contribution from the spin transfer torque~\cite{kim_double_2013}.
 The time-averaged product of the rf current and the dynamical resistance – which results in a rectified dc voltage – is measured by a conventional homodyne detection scheme using a lock-in amplifier.
 To improve the signal-to-noise ratio, magnetic field modulation at the lock-in reference frequency was used~\cite{goncalves_spin_2013}.
 The details on the sample fabrication process, as well as the experimental procedure for electrical detection, have been reported elsewhere~\cite{paper}.
 One has to note, that we use Py disks with relatively large radii (3.2 µm and 4.4 µm).
 These relatively large sizes were initially chosen for Cr$^+$ ion implantation in order to build double output frequency devices.
 The results will not be covered here, as they have been reported elsewhere~\cite{paper}.